 Decisions this year include helping industry prepare for the opportunities presented by the Ofcom rule change on post-production out of London.
 Regional roadshows will include presentations from different post houses based in the North and South West as well as industry presentations on the opportunities available to get into the industry to meet demand.

 Outreach events planned in Bristol and Leeds will also target people currently working as accountants outside the industry to promote the roles available within television.
 Introductory days will be followed by funding for four accountants to undergo a 14-week placement and support to transfer their skills in.

-There is bespoke investment for localised training in each nation, partnering with Skills Cymru in Wales, BECTU Scotland in Scotland and Northern Ireland Screen in Northern Ireland.
+There is bespoke investment for localised training in each nation, partnering with Sgil Cymru in Wales, BECTU Scotland in Scotland and Northern Ireland Screen in Northern Ireland.

 Longstanding programmes Trainee Finder, a competitive new entrant work placement programme, and Make a Move, which offers financial support to enable productions to help individuals step up to a more senior role, continue.
 Additional Make a Move funds are also being offered in jobs and shortage grades including post-production supervisor.

 All training is targeted at areas identified by industry as shortages and skills gaps and, wherever possible, takes place at times to suit busy working professionals.
 For example, production coordinator training is supporting 125 individuals learn the tools needed to move into coordinating, covering topics including progress reports and call sheets in special weekend training sessions.

 A new shadowing programme to upskill trainees to become script supervisors for high-end TV is being piloted in partnership with the Script Supervisor Association.
 A series of masterclasses will teach runners, 3rd and 2nd assistant directors how to schedule and other skills needed to become a 1st AD.
 The fund is also supporting training at weekends to support production managers ready to step up to line producers.